 Convey Unique Selling Proposition Clearly and EffectivelyDropbox and Salesforce’s work.com does this best by using explainer videos on their landing pages.
 These are short videos that effectively explain a company’s story, its product or service, and what benefits users can get from it.
 Since redesigning their websites to include explainer videos, Dropbox and work.com increased conversion rates by 10% and 20% respectively.

 The best selling propositions are simple yet engaging content.
 Many of them are visually appealing images and videos since users are known to retain information better through visual cues.
 Besides explainer videos, visual tweaks such as the use of appropriate color and font, compelling buttons, and positive verbs can help boost conversion rate.
 Be sure to brief web designers of the company’s goal to convert more leads.

 Optimize Website for Better User ExperienceThe web as early adopters know it used to be accessible through big-sized computers.
 Today, more and more users access the Internet through laptops, netbooks, smartphones , tablets and gaming devices.
 Their number continue to rise rapidly worldwide.
 And businesses looking to attract and convert more leads could not afford to miss the mobile web.

 Redesigning for a better user experience necessarily means embracing responsive web design.
 It’s the best way to deliver content both to large screens and portable devices.

 These are just some redesign tips for raising conversion rates.
 For webmasters who have already completed a redesign or CMS migration, check for any coding problems and crawling issues.
 Remember, a great web design is just a part of a bigger picture.
-Plan for the long-term by considering web design in Vancouver, search engine optimization and social media marketing.
+Plan for the long-term by considering web design, search engine optimization and social media marketing.